Wes0617/SecuroSurf/README.md

 The ___Normal___ mode will allow GTA Online traffic without interfering.
 This is the default.

-The ___Solo___ mode, unsurprisingly, will immediately block all the active connections and take you to a protected empty lobby.
+The ___Solo___ mode, unsurprisingly, will immediately block all the traffic and take you to a protected empty lobby.

 The ___Lan___ mode, instead, will allow only people from your own _Local Area Network_ to connect to your lobbies.
 This is useful if you want to play with just your family members, or roommates, etc. Remember that this is only effective if